 Tapovan offers a rare jaw dropping view of this majestic Mountain in full entirety from top to bottom.

-I sat there all alone on the dew drenched grass hypnotized by the sheer girth and size of the Mountain.
+I sat there all alone on the dew drenched grass, hypnotized by the sheer girth and size of the Mountain.
 I will never forget those 30 minutes.
 There was no one to disturb our intimate, private rendezvous.
 The Mountain had bared itself completely without any restraint or inhibitions.
 We kept looking at each other, reminiscing and exchanging in silence -our indignations, regrets, and sorrows.
 Inert, unconcerned, withdrawn from the outside world, isolated, all alone in the desolate wilderness, shielded from the struggles and obligations of this uncomprehending planet, we felt overwhelmed and invincible.
 “It is not time that’s passing by, it’s you and I.”-It seemed to say.
 And I had a moment of prolonged catharsis.

 Time slipped like a tracer bullet and I couldn’t help but murmur a small poem-